 The inhabitants of the Netherlands are also known for a far-reaching tolerance.
 But on the other hand they still attach a big importance to good manners and regulations.
 You do not need to know the language, or live long enough there to notice it.
 I adored the fact that during the whole week of my stay I did not notice any empty plastic bottle on the ground.
 It is definitely a well-organized and well-functioning country that thinks about the distant future today.
 And it does not accept mediocrity.
 Therefore, to my surprise, my Dutch companion complained about the hole in the 3rd class road that runs along some flood bank. – “Because anything we do, we like to do it in the right way” – he says.
 And nicely,we can add, it is evident in the shape of their old fortresses, like the Bourtange one (see also: Fort Bourtange, Groningen).

 The Dutch are among the happiest nations in the world, although, some cannot withstand this happiness, seeking a second home in Poland.
 In a completely different world!
-(See also: Stay with the Dutch).
+(See also: Surviving a Polish lady).

 * Karel Čapek: Letters from Holland; edition IV, London 1942